This is an unofficial fan-generated spec script, transcribed from the completed TV episode. Posted April 10, 2019.

 Now and always.

-The bannermen fill the hall with their applause and appreciation, stirred by Jon's speech and by the sight of these young heirs swearing renewed fealty to their king.
+The bannermen fill the hall with their applause and appreciation, stirred by Jon's speech.

 Sansa does not join in.
-She looks frustrated and downcast.
+She is frustrated and downcast.

 Littlefinger notices, and smiles.